Frozn11/iron-nest-angle-calculator/README.md

 # Iron Nest Angle Calculator

-A simple console tool that calculates the firing angle and minimum charges needed to hit a target at a given distance.
+A console tool that calculates the firing (vertical) angle and minimum charges needed to hit a target at a given distance, with optional horizontal angle tracking and a saved-shots list.

 ## Download